 - Well-balanced meals are provided daily through the school’s hot lunch program.
 Reduced rate or free lunches are available to students in need.

-- Bus service is provided for students who live 1-1/2 miles or more from school.
+- Bus service is provided for students who live 1.5 miles or more from school.
+This is determined by district GPS software.

-- Rose Creek has a before school strings and band program.
+- Rose Creek has a before school strings and band and Robotics program.
+Additionally, there is an after-school STEM program.

-- Rose Creek is using Utah State Trust Lands grant funds to assist students in grades K-6 improve reading skills.
+- Rose Creek is using Utah State Trust Lands grant funds to assist students in grades K-6 improve reading skills and to allow teachers to continually grow in their profession.

 - Teachers at Rose Creek follow the District Comprehensive Balanced Literacy program which develops students’ reading and writing skills in a literacy rich environment.